Earl Grey Shortbread with Lavender Buttercream

 - 1 cup unsalted butter, room temperature

-- 1 teaspoon dried culinary lavender, finely chopped
+- 1 tsp dried culinary lavender, finely chopped

-- 1 tablespoon milk or cream, if needed, to thin buttercream
+- 1 tbsp milk or cream, if needed, to thin buttercream

 - In a food processor, pulse together the flour, tea, and salt, until the tea is just spotted throughout the flour.
 Add the powdered sugar, vanilla, and butter.
 Pulse together just until a dough is formed.
 Place the dough on a sheet of plastic wrap and roll into a log (about 2 1/2-inches in diameter).
 Tightly twist each end of the plastic wrap and chill in the refrigerator for 30 minutes.